dehydrated-io/dehydrated/README.md

+Forked to be used with [Netscaler Automation](http://techdrabble.com/citrix/18-letsencrypt-san-certificate-with-citrix-netscaler-take-2) process

 # letsencrypt.sh [![Build Status](https://travis-ci.org/lukas2511/letsencrypt.sh.svg?branch=master)](https://travis-ci.org/lukas2511/letsencrypt.sh)

 This is a client for signing certificates with an ACME-server (currently only provided by letsencrypt) implemented as a relatively simple bash-script.